 - After 7 months: the funds will only be returned if the other person agrees.

 If the money is not in the other person’s account when the receiving bank is notified, then the receiving bank must make a reasonable attempt to get the money back.
 For example, by negotiating with the unintended recipient to repay the funds.

 If your bank or credit union does not help you to fix the mistaken internet payment, you can lodge a dispute with the Financial Ombudsman Service Australia.

 BPAY payments are not covered by the ePayments Code as BPAY uses a different process to resolve mistaken payments.

 If you, or someone you authorised, did not make the transfer, then it may be an unauthorised transaction, as opposed to a mistaken internet payment.
 While unauthorised transactions are also dealt with under the ePayments Code, the process for resolving this issue is different.
 If you believe an unauthorised transaction has taken place, notify your bank immediately.

-For further information in relation to bankruptcy, insolvency or company matters, please contact McKillop Legal on (02) 9521 2455 or email email@example.com
+For further information, please contact McKillop Legal on (02) 9521 2455 or email email@example.com

 This information is general only and is not a substitute for proper legal advice.
 Please contact McKillop Legal to discuss your needs.